Casp7654/XPower/source/cloudserver/webapi/DBSchemas/REST.md

 insert into hub {id:1, name:"hub1", private_addr:"172.64.0.3", public_addr:"172.32.0.2", home:home:1};
 -- OR add later with
 update hub:1 set home = home:1;
--- this is a one to many relation
+-- This is a one to many relation
 -- Get Specifik Hub data
 select * from hub:1;
--- get specifik Hub's Home data select home.* from hub:1;
+-- Get specifik Hub's Home data select home.* from hub:1;

+-- Get Hubs based on home
+select * from hub where home inside (select id from home:1);

--- Get All Hubs from a specifik User's homes select * from hub where home outside (select ->homeusers->home from user:1 ) -- This is a bit tricky to explain....
+-- Get All Hubs from a specifik User's homes select * from hub where home inside (select out as id from homeusers where in is user:1);
+-- This is a bit tricky to explain....

 ```